Guidance to public questioners

 - Members of the public can submit questions electronically to formal meetings of the Council via the following email address: email@example.com

-- Questions can also be submitted in writing to the Monitoring Officer at Democratic Services, Harrow Council, Civic Centre, P O Box 2, HA1 2UH but must be received by the deadline given.
+- Questions can also be submitted in writing.
+Send to: The Monitoring Officer, Democratic Services, Harrow Council, PO Box 2, HA3 3QU.
+They must be received by the deadline given.

-- Each question must be submitted by the questioner, identifying their name, address and where appropriate, their email address.
+- Each question must be submitted by the questioner.
+It must identify their name, address and where appropriate, their email address.
 The questioner must also specify the name of the Portfolio Holder or Chair to whom the question is to be put.